DavidSchirduan/DavidSchirduan.github.io/_posts/2022-01-30-TourofBonesDeep.md

 The Library windows glow with an eerie light that can be seen from miles away.

-An energy field covers every entrance and window; keeping the water out of the library’s dry interior.
-The library is tended by ghosts; mostly octopuses (probably because they can sort 8 books at once).
+An energy field covers every entrance and window, keeping the water out of the library’s dry interior.
+The library is tended by ghosts: mostly octopuses (probably because they can sort 8 books at once).

 In order to enter the Library a visitor must donate a new book.